 6. Run the optimization and Monte-Carlo simulation models to identify the best- fit portfolio given an expected range of forecasted core loads and operating conditions.

 The resource decision-making process is dynamic and ongoing and the Company’s resource strategy must constantly evolve to reflect dynamic market forces and a continually changing regulatory environment.
 This IRP document represents a snapshot in time similar to a balance sheet.
 It is not meant to be a prescription for all future energy resource decisions as conditions will change over the planning horizon and will impact areas covered by this IRP.
-Rather, this document is meant to describe the currently anticipated conditions over the long-term planning horizon, the anticipated resource selections and most importantly the process for making resource decisions.
+Rather, this document is meant to describe the currently anticipated conditions over the long-term planning horizon, the anticipated resource selections, and most importantly, the process for making resource decisions.

 Disclaimer –Important notice